BaguetteJet/CS4031-Software-Development-Project-2024/README.md

 - The use of a Github repository for source code version management.

+IF YOU DON'T KNOW YET:
+"A pay slip refers to the document an employee receives in each pay period that outlines their earnings, deductions, and net pay.
+On the other hand, payroll refers to the entire process of calculating and distributing employee compensation, including salaries, wages, bonuses, and benefits."

 ## Rules:

 1. Strictly groups with max size 4 [groups](https://ulcampus-my.sharepoint.com/:x:/g/personal/michael_english_ul_ie/ES72TCVV7FZKnjaEl0boYqcBprC5rJiORFkOz4JYiHMeoA?e=5789Qa)